nishant-08/vlsi_cad_project_ec440/README.md

 4) placement.py

    Reads the file 'connections.txt' and performs placement.
 The I/O nodes are placed at the boundary of the silicon area.
+Displayes the placement after I/O nodes placement and after gates placement.
 Placement is done using standard cell layout.
 So, floorplanning is the same as placement.
+Also writes layout data in 'layout.txt' in the following format:

+   <node_number> <x_coordinate> <y_coordinate> <gate_size/0(input)/-1(output)>

 Run the following commands in the terminal: